Evolutionary model of industrial dynamics

 The Nelson-Winter model and my model

-In some way it is an extension of the Nelson and Winter model (NW) presented in their 1982 book.
-Similarity of my model to the NW model is seen especially in general concept of evolutionary paradigm (selection and search for innovation processes), although there are essential differences, such as:
+In some way, it is an extension of the Nelson and Winter model (NW) presented in their 1982 book.
+The similarity of my model to the NW model is seen especially in the general concept of evolutionary paradigm (selection and search for innovation processes), although there are essential differences, such as:

-- diversity of innovation types – in the NW model firms are able to improve only the productivity of capital (A), in my model, beside that type of innovation, firms are able to improve product performance (i.e., products’ technical characteristics, (z), technical competitiveness, q(z)), and also to reduce unit cost of production (V).
-Due to that diversity it is possible to model such classical innovation types asembodied technical change (A) and disembodied technical change(V, q(z)), as well as product innovation V, q(z)) and process innovation (A, V, q(z)) .
+- diversity of innovation types – in the NW model firms can only the productivity of capital (A).
+In my model, besides that type of innovation, firms can improve product performance (i.e., products’ technical characteristics, (z), technical competitiveness, q(z)), and also reduce the unit cost of production (V).
+Due to that diversity, it is possible to model such classical innovation types as embodied technical change (A) and disembodied technical change(V, q(z)), as well as product innovation V, q(z)) and process innovation (A, V, q(z)).

-- different price setting procedures – the NW model set uniform price for all products of different firms via global demand function, in my model each firm sets the price individually, taking into consideration such features as current production costs and current products’ characteristics as well as current market structure (the firms’ specific price setting procedures cause diversity of price at the industry level).
+- different price-setting procedures – the NW model set uniform price for all products of different firms via global demand function.
+In my model, each firm sets the price individually, taking into consideration such features as current production costs and current products’ characteristics as well as the existing market structure (the firms’ specific-price setting procedures cause a diversity of price at the industry level).

-- in my model routines’ and products’ characteristics spaces (analogous to genotype and phenotype spaces in biology) cause different modes of search for innovation.
-In the NW model economic characteristics (namely, capital productivity) are modified directly.
-In my model basic inventions and innovations stems from firms’ routines modifications and next through relevant transformations of routines values productivity of capital (A), unit costs of production (V), and products characteristics (z) are evaluated.
+- in my model routines’ and products’ characteristics spaces (analogous to genotype and phenotype spaces in biology) cause different modes of the search for innovation.
+In the NW model, economic characteristics (namely, capital productivity) are modified directly.
+In my model, basic inventions and innovations stem from firms’ routines modifications and next through relevant transformations of routines values productivity of capital (A), unit costs of production (V), and products characteristics (z) are evaluated.
 I distinguish two types of routines, namely active and latent ones.
-Beside ‘classical’ search mechanism for innovation (invention) as mutation and recombination I consider transition, transposition and recrudescence.
+Beside ‘classical’ search mechanism for innovation (invention) as mutation and recombination, I consider transition, transposition and recrudescence.

-- decision making procedure in the NW model has a form of rather simple mathematical formula, in my model the decision making procedure include such important elements as investment constraints, possibility of credit taking, current structure of the market, diversified firms objectives, subjective evaluation of each firm concerning future behaviour of its competitors, etc.
+- decision making procedure in the NW model has a form of a rather simple mathematical formula.
+In my model, the decision making procedure includes such essential elements as investment constraints, the possibility of credit taking, the current structure of the market, diversified firms objectives, subjective evaluation of each firm concerning future behaviour of its competitors, etc.

 The above-mentioned differences make the model more realistic but natural consequence is that the model is more complex than the NW model.

-I think that it is very easy to generate numerous models (especially computer simulation ones) to describe different phenomena within a defined sphere of reality.
-Probably I represent minority of researchers, but in my opinion our general aim should be to develop a single, relatively general model of industrial dynamics allowing for description and explanation of different phenomena and also enabling identification of emerging properties of industrial development.
-Another important aim to build such general model is to use it as an educational tool in microeconomics’ courses of university curriculum (what I do presenting evolutionary economics in my university teaching).
-Therefore at the industry level (sometime called mesoeconomic) I propose a general model which can be applied (through relevantly planned experiments) to describe phenomena observed in real industrial processes.
-Following this proposition, in the previous publications I have used this model to describe important ‘stylised facts’, namely:
+I think that it is straightforward to generate numerous models (especially computer simulation ones) to describe different phenomena within a defined sphere of reality.
+Probably I represent a minority of researchers, but in my opinion, our general aim should be to develop a single, relatively general model of industrial dynamics allowing for description and explanation of different phenomena and also to enable identification of emerging properties of industrial development.
+Another important aim to build such a general model is to use it as an educational tool in microeconomics’ courses of university curriculum (what I do presenting evolutionary economics in my university teaching).
+Therefore at the industry level (sometimes called mesoeconomic), I propose a general model which can be applied (through relevantly planned experiments) to describe phenomena observed in real industrial processes.
+Following this proposition, in the previous publications, I have used this model to describe important ‘stylised facts’, namely:

 - for a given market, the margin of price and firms’ profit increase with the concentration of industry (for example, from perfect competition, through oligopoly, duopoly, and ending with monopoly) (Kwasnicki, 1996, chapter 6);

-- there is a specific relationship between economies of scale and an industry concentration, namely the larger the economies of scale the greater industry concentration (Kwasnicki, 1996, Ch.
+- there is a specific relationship between economies of scale and an industry concentration, namely the more sigificant the economies of scale the higher industry concentration (Kwasnicki, 1996, Ch.
 6,Kwasnicki, 2000);

-- emergence of innovation leads to temporal monopoly of the pioneer firm; at the first phase after innovation introduction the monopoly firm gains extra profit that disappears in the course of time, when competitors imitate the innovation (Kwasnicki, 1996, Ch.
+- the emergence of innovation leads to temporal monopoly of the pioneer firm; at the first phase after innovation introduction, the monopoly firm gains extra profit that disappears iover time, when competitors imitate the innovation (Kwasnicki, 1996, Ch.
 7);

 - industrial development is a unique historical process in which path-dependence and cumulative causation play an important role (Kwasnicki, 1996, Ch.
 8).
-Path-dependency, increasing returns, network effect (network externalities) are natural phenomena observed in the model’s behaviour (current work, presented e.g. Jena lecture);
+Path-dependency, increasing returns, a network effect (network externalities) are natural phenomena observed in the model’s behaviour (presented, e.g. Jena lecture);

-- cycles and fluctuations are natural phenomenon observed in industry development (Kwasnicki, Kwasnicka, 1994, Kwasnicki, 1996, chapters 6 and 7);
+- cycles and fluctuations are a natural phenomenon found in industry development (Kwasnicki, Kwasnicka, 1994, Kwasnicki, 1996, chapters 6 and 7);

 - patterns of firms’ entry, exit, and industrial demography observed in the model are similar to records of industrial dynamics collected by David B. Audretsch, Steven Klepper and Kenneth L. Simons, Glenn R. Carrol and Michael T. Hannan, and many others (current work).